Tech-How/Light-Theme-for-YouTube-Music/README.md

 ### Desktop Browsers
 - Install the [Stylus](https://github.com/openstyles/stylus?tab=readme-ov-file#releases) extension, then come back here and click the "Install with Stylus" button above.
+> Safari users should use another supported browser.
+Extensions for desktop Safari do exist, but I have not tested them and thus cannot guarantee their compatibility.

 ### Mobile Browsers
 - Android: Use the Stylus extension in a compatible browser.
 Firefox has full support for browser extensions, and Microsoft Edge support is currently in development.
 Google Chrome does not support extensions on mobile.